agiledev-students-spring2024/1-project-proposal-an-existing-team/README.md

 ### Scope

 This project would probably be a balanced mix of difficulty and achievability.
-The team would develop a user friendly interface, storing and organizing data across teams, while preserving the validity and reliability of our findings via e.g., not a Buzzfeed quiz.
+The team would develop a user friendly interface, storing and organizing data across teams, while preserving the validity and reliability of our findings e.g., not a Buzzfeed quiz.